Man and his daughter washing their hand in a kitchen sink

 You must tell us if you own a property, have savings over £8000, or you’re living with a partner.

-You’ll need to e-mail us the following documents ahead of your meeting:
+You’ll also need to e-mail us the following documents ahead of your meeting:

-If you receive Universal Credit, please provide a screenshot evidencing that you’re in receipt of Universal Credit and showing your name, address and the date you received your last payment.
+• If you receive Universal Credit, a screenshot with proof that includes your name, address, and the date you received your last payment.

-If you receive Income Support, income-Based Job Seeker’s Allowance, Income-Related Employment and Support Allowance or Guarantee Credit please provide a copy of a letter showing your name and confirmation of what benefits you currently receive.
-This must be dated within six months and every page of the letter must be included.
+• If you receive Income Support, income-based Job Seeker’s Allowance, Income-Related Employment and Support Allowance (ESA) or Guarantee Credit, a copy of a letter showing your name and confirmation of your benefits, dated within the last six months.
+Please include every page.

-If you receive a wage and do not receive Universal Credit please provide your most recent wage slip dated within the last month, or your four most recent wage slips if you’re paid weekly , or a four-week bank statement.
+• If you receive a wage and do not receive Universal Credit, your most recent monthly wage slip, your last four weekly wage slips, or a four week bank statement.

 If you’re self-employed and do not receive Universal Credit please provide:

-• proof off your income over the last four weeks
+• proof of your income over the last four weeks

 • last year’s tax return